 The bottom line is that chemical tests in per se drunk driving cases are open to interpretation.
 An experienced Levow DWI Law New Jersey DWI lawyer skilled in New Jersey DWI defense will examine the driver's chemical test results thoroughly to determine any appropriate challenges that can create reasonable doubt in the accused motorist's guilt.

-The New Jersey DWI lawyers at Levow DWI Law have advanced training in the forensic science of blood and urine testing, collection procedures, and storage procedures.
+The New Jersey DWI lawyers at Levow DWI Law, P.C. have advanced training in the forensic science of blood and urine testing, collection procedures, and storage procedures.
 Evan Levow has taken the DRE - Drug Recognition Evaluation course approved by the National Highway Traffic Safety Administration.

-Please call Levow DWI Law today at 877-593-1717 to discuss your New Jersey DWI arrest.
+Please call Levow DWI Law, P.C. today at 877-593-1717 to discuss your New Jersey DWI arrest.
 We will fight to protect your fights.